 Again, prior preparation can protect you.
 Make sure your home is locked tight, including all windows and exterior (and attached garage) doors.
 Activate the home's security system or consider installing one.
 If you use a security company, inform it of your dates of absence.
 Use motion sensor exterior lights.

-Also try to make the home look lived-in while away.
+Also try to make the home look lived in while you're away.
 For example, have a neighbor or maintenance service mow the lawn or shovel the snow as needed.
 Contact the post office to have your mail forwarded (or put on hold) and suspend any newspaper deliveries.
+Ask someone to check on the place regularly and deal with such issues as a broken branch blocking the front walk or flyers hanging from the door handle.

 Prior preparation can prevent you from returning to find your valuables missing, graffiti on your walls, or even someone else living in your home!
 It's well worth a bit of planning, to help ensure you have a relaxed, worry-free trip.